Levinsiva/PeopleAvailablity/README.md

 ## Overview

 1) Created a new component task
-2) Sample data has been generated form data.ts
+2) Sample data has been generated from data.ts
 3) By default it will show all the status by date
 4) By clicking on the status box a modal will pop up and there we can change the status.